tsdiokno/abl/content/tl/docs/nt/roma/roma-3.md

 [^3]: What then?
 If some were unfaithful, will their unfaithfulness nullify God’s faithfulness?

-[^4] Siguradong hindi!
+[^4] Hinding-hindi!
 Sa gitna ng kasinungaligan ng lahat, tapat ang Diyos, gaya ng nasusulat:

-Nang ikaw ay pinawalang-sala ng iyong mga salita at magtagumpay sa iyong paghatol.
+Nang ikaw ay pinawalang-sala sa iyong mga salita at magtagumpay sa iyong paghatol.

 [^4]: Absolutely not!
 Let God be true, even though everyone is a liar, as it is written:
     That you may be justified in your words and triumph when you judge.

 [^5]Pero kung ang ating kabaluktutan ay ipinapakita ang kautwiran ng Diyos, ano ang sasabihin natin?
-Gumagamit ako ng pangangatuwirang-pantao: Hindi ba't baluktot ang Diyos sa pagpataw ng kaniyang galit?
+Gumagamit ako ng pangangatuwirang-pantao: Hindi ba't baluktot ang Diyos sa pagpataw ng kaniyang parusa?

 [^5]: But if our unrighteousness highlights God’s righteousness, what are we to say?
 I am using a human argument: Is God unrighteous to inflict wrath?

-[^6] Siguradong hindi!
+[^6] Hinding-hindi!
 Kung ganun, pano mahahatulan ng Diyos ang mundo?

 [^6]: Absolutely not!
 Otherwise, how will God judge the world?